"Dogs are not our whole life, but they make our lives whole." -Roger Caras

 It is strongly recommended that you spay/neuter your puppy between the ages of 12 months-24 months of age.
 This will allow the growth plates to fully develop.
 Our contract requires the spay/neutering of companion puppies by the age of 2 years.
 Discuss this with your vet at your initial puppy visit.

 Feed your puppy quality puppy food.
+We recommend PropPlan puppy chicken and rice.
 Switch slowly to a quality dog food at 1 year of age.

 Nylabone puppy teething chew toys

 Pet identification tag